 The Difference Between DR and DA in SEO

-SEO professionals frequently employ domain authority (DA) and domain rating (DR) ranking variables.
+SEO professionals often utilize domain authority (DA) and domain rating (DR) as ranking variables.
 Agencies and consultants often use these crucial criteria to evaluate the effectiveness of new campaigns and compare them to those of the past.
-However, beginners often mix up DA and DR metrics.
-This article will explain Domain Authority (DA) and Domain Rating (DR) in detail.

 WHAT IS DOMAIN AUTHORITY?